 Have you ever been lied to during an interview?
 If your answer is “No,” then odds are you have been lied to and you may not have even known it.
 It’s okay.
 Studies have found that 81% of applicants lie in job interviews.

 Applicants are not trying to be malicious or grossly misrepresent themselves.
 They are trying to stand out from the crowd and appear the best fit for your open positions.
 A minor tweak to a title here.
 A little taking-personal-credit-for-team-results there.
 The lies can add up quickly!

 How can you as a busy professional who needs talent now see through the fiction and find true talent?

 Here are 4 tips for making better hires:

-- Assess to Pre-Qualify: Use a pre-interview assessment to determine if your candidates are even in the ball park.
-Using a DISC profile can elicit deeply embedded character traits that will lead to an easier onboarding for a new employee.
+- Assess to Pre-Qualify: Use a behavioral assessment to determine if your candidates are even in the ball park.
+Using a DISC profile can elicit deeply embedded character traits that will lead to easier onboarding for a new employee.
 You will also find information that could hinder a new hire’s success.
 Think for a minute about the qualities you need for a sales role.
 You would want to know if someone is naturally extroverted.
 Many candidates can psych themselves up for an interview and pretend to be extroverted for a short time, but imagine how they may perform 3 weeks into the job.
-Using a validated assessment will dig deep towards the truth.
+Using a validated assessment will uncover the truth.

 Follow these 4 simple tips to make your next hire a great hire!